Move Schedules: Fast persistence computations in coarse dynamic settings: Applications and Experiments

-Using the same high-contrast patch data set studied in~\cite{lee2003nonlinear}, we evaluate the performance of various methods at computing the fibered barcode invariant using the parameterization from~\ref{sec:fibered_barcode_reparam}.
-Due to the aformentioned high complexity of the fibered barcode computation, we begin by working with a subset of the image patch data $\mathcal{X}$.
-Specifically, we combine the use furthest-point sampling and proportionate allocation (stratified) sampling to sample landmarks $X \subset \mathcal{X}$ distributed within $n = 25$ strata.
-Each strata consists of the $(1/n)$-thick level set given by $\rho_{15}$, the density estimator.
+Having outlined the computational theory of 2-parameter persistence, we now demonstrate the efficiency of \emph{moves} using the same high-contrast patch data set studied in~\cite{lee2003nonlinear} by evaluating the performance of various methods at computing the fibered barcode invariant via the parameterization from~\ref{sec:fibered_barcode_reparam}.

+Due to the aforementioned high complexity of the fibered barcode computation, we begin by working with a subset of the image patch data $\mathcal{X}$.
+We combine the use of furthest-point sampling and proportionate allocation (stratified) sampling to sample landmarks $X \subset \mathcal{X}$ distributed within $n = 25$ strata.
+Each stratum consists of the $(1/n)$-thick level set given the $k$-nearest neighbor density estimator $\rho_{15}$ with $k = 15$.
 The use of furthest-point sampling gives us certain coverage guarantees that the geometry is approximately preserved within each level set, whereas the stratification ensures the original density of is approximated preserved as well.
-From this data set, we construct a Rips-(co)density bifiltration using $\rho_{15}$ equipped with the geodesic metric computed over the same $k = 15$ knn graph on $X$.
-Finally, we record the number of column reductions needed to compute the fibered barcode at a variety of levels of coarsening using $\mathtt{pHcol}$, vineyards, and our moves approach.
+From this data set, we construct a Rips-(co)density bifiltration using $\rho_{15}$ equipped with the geodesic metric computed over the same k-nearest neighbor graph on $X$.
+Finally, we record the number of column reductions needed to compute the fibered barcode at a variety of levels of coarsening using $\mathtt{pHcol}$, \emph{vineyards}, and our \emph{moves} approach.
 The results are summarized in Table~\ref{tab:barcode_templates}.
-We also record the number of 2-cells encountered along the path $\Gamma$ permutations that were applied throughout the computation of the barcode templates for both vineyards and moves, denoted in the table as $d_K$ and $d_{\mathrm{LCS}}$, respectively.
+We also record the number of 2-cells in $\mathcal{A}(M)$ and the number of permutations applied encountered along the traversal of the dual graph for both \emph{vineyards} and \emph{moves}, denoted in the table as $d_K$ and $d_{\mathrm{LCS}}$, respectively.